Saurabhkg03/Amazon-reviews-extract/README.md

 **Extract/Scrape the amazon reviews of your desired product easily by following the next steps:-**

 # Installation
+##Install all the Dependancies and libraries you need-

 ## Install Docker.
 First of all we need to install docker
 *Download from here according to your machine-*